 They can be played competitively or just for fun and are a great form of physical activity.
 Depending on the intensity of play, racket sports will count either as moderate or vigorous aerobic activity.

-Racket sports can also help you maintain a healthy body weight and reduce your resting blood pressure.
+Racket sports can also help you to maintain a healthy body weight and reduce your resting blood pressure.

-Your local community school, gym or leisure centre will most likely have tennis, badminton or squash facilities.
+Your local community school, gym or leisure centre will usually have tennis, badminton or squash facilities.
 Check your local authority or leisure trust website or contact them directly to find out more details.
 They may even have equipment you can borrow or rent to play with.

-You will need someone to play with so bring a friend or family member, or check for nearby groups that you can join.
+You'll need someone to play with so bring a friend or family member, or check for nearby groups that you can join.

 Feedback Alert Title